Mark Zuckerberg Tells Senate: Election Security Is An 'Arms Race'

 Regulation came up repeatedly in this hearing.
 Some lawmakers are pushing to establish rules for how Internet companies handle ads or user data.
 And Facebook has signaled that it might be open to some regulation, although the company also argues it is not waiting for laws to be passed to change its own behavior.

 But, of course, lawmakers are divided on the question of regulation.
 Some senators from both sides of the aisle warned that Congress would step in if Facebook can't improve security.

+"I don't want to vote to have to regulate Facebook," Sen. John Kennedy, R-La., said.
+"But by God, I will."

-But Sen. Orrin Hatch, R-Utah, and Roger Wicker, R-Miss., cautioned against overregulation in response to the scandal.
+But Sens.
+Orrin Hatch, R-Utah, and Roger Wicker, R-Miss., cautioned against overregulation in response to the scandal.

 In addition to a split over regulation, senators were divided in their responses to Facebook's new, broader understanding of its responsibility for user content.